Strizalkouski/bloc-apprentice-workbook/assessment-reviews/module-1/module-1-review.md

 ls lists all directories accessible at that moment in time

-3. What does the command `pwd` do? pwd shows you the file path leading up your current directory
+3. What does the command `pwd` do? pwd shows you the file path leading up to your current directory

 4. What does the following command do: `cd my-cool-project` This command changes your directory to the "my-cool-project" folder